amrrs/randquotes/cran-comments.md

 0 errors | 0 warnings | 0 note

-* This is a resubmission with change in Description and curl dependency added
+* This is a resubmission with better exception handling for response call failures.
+Sadly, this was removed from CRAN.
+Hopefully this gets to add it back.